End-to-End Portfolio Optimization with Quantum Annealing: Acknowledgment

 The authors would like to thank D-Wave Systems for the access to their quantum annealer.
 We would also like to thank Prof. Greg Byrd for the meaningful discussions and comments.
+This work is supported by the NSF, Office of Strategic Initiatives, under Grant No. OSI-2328774 (SM,KI)